Janissary: Recruitment, training, and status

 In response to foreign threats, the Ottoman government chose to rapidly expand the size of the corps after the 1570s.
-Janissaries spent shorter periods of time in training as acemi oğlans, as the average age of recruitment increased from 13.5 in the 1490s to 16.6 in 1603.
+Janissaries spent shorter periods of time in training as acemi oğlan, as the average age of recruitment increased from 13.5 in the 1490s to 16.6 in 1603.
 This reflected not only the Ottomans' greater need for manpower but also the shorter training time necessary to produce skilled musketeers in comparison with archers.
 However, this change alone was not enough to produce the necessary manpower, and consequently the traditional limitation of recruitment to boys conscripted in the devşirme was lifted.
 Membership was opened up to free-born Muslims, both recruits hand-picked by the commander of the Janissaries, as well as the sons of current members of the Ottoman standing army.
 By the middle of the seventeenth century, the devşirme had largely been abandoned as a method of recruitment.
 The prescribed daily rate of pay for entry-level Janissaries in the time of Ahmet I was three Akçes.
 Promotion to a cavalry regiment implied a minimum salary of 10 Akçes.
 Janissaries received a sum of 12 Akçes every three months for clothing incidentals and 30 Akçes for weaponry, with an additional allowance for ammunition as well.